oks-erm/quiz-time/README.md

 # Quiz Time (JavaScript Game)
 ![Website Mock Up](assets/images/readme/mockup.png)
 # Purpose
 This project is a dynamic website - trivia quiz [Quiz Time](https://oks-erm.github.io/quiz-time/).
 The game provides different levels of difficulty and includes a random fun fact feature between games.
-The game fetches data from external APIs and provides a variety of questions and facts, thefore it keeps the player amused for multiple game sessions.
-The games stores data about all game, this way providing a real competition between all the players over time.
+The data is sourced from external APIs, which guarantees a variety of questions and fun facts.
+Therefore, it keeps the player amused for multiple game sessions.
+The game stores data about all games ever played, this way providing a real competition between all the players over time.

 The core purposes of the website:
 - entertain players with a trivia quiz.